 - Increase your loved one’s consumption of water and other fluids to keep their skin hydrated.

-- Avoid caffeine, which can cause itching
+- Limit caffeine intake, which can cause itching.

 - Apply a cold compress to the bruise.
-This reduces the blood flow to the area, reduces the size of the bruise and decreases inflammation.
+This reduces blood flow to the area, reduces the size of the bruise and decreases inflammation.

 Pressure Sores and Bed Sores

-- Basal cell skin cancer
+- Basal cell carcinoma

-- Squamous cell skin cancer
+- Squamous cell carcinoma

-- Changes in the appearance, including the size, shape and color of a mole
+- Changes in the appearance of a mole, including the size, shape and color

 - Moles with irregular edges or borders